 - Help give structure to your ideas and to your existing practices, with an eye to developing streamlined business systems.

 - Advise you on a broad spectrum of issues that are crucial to business success (i.e. developing a target market, drafting a business plan, managing finances, hiring and managing staff, doing business online, etc.).

 - Offer suggestions and guidance for how to build a business that supports the life you want to lead, and how to maintain work/life balance.

 - Listen to your ideas, plans, approaches and practices and give you honest feedback, including suggestions for how you can make improvements.

 - Help you set goals and develop effective habits for pursuing and achieving them.

 - Help you stay organized by providing summaries and action plans after each coaching session.

 - Support you in between our coaching sessions by answering your questions via email.

 - Support your networking efforts and help you build your network by suggesting people you should meet, and making introductions when appropriate.

-3. Please be on time for coaching sessions.
+3. Be on time for coaching sessions.
 Remember, this is your time — make the most of it!
 Prioritizing these sessions and being on time helps put you into the right headspace to TCOB.

 4. Be willing to be challenged by the process.
-You may find some of my advice challenging, either to accept or to implement (or both).
-I encourage you to explore new ways of trying things that may not be in your comfort zone.
+You may find some of your coach’s advice challenging, either to accept or to implement (or both).
+I encourage my clients to explore new ways of trying things that may not be in their comfort zone.
 I also believe it’s very worthwhile to examine why certain aspects of self-employment are more difficult for you — for instance, discomfort in managing people, or dealing with money.
-My style is supportive, inquisitive and honest.
+Every coach has their own style; mine is supportive, inquisitive and honest.
 If I think one of your ideas is questionable or downright crazy, I’ll let you know, always with an eye to how you can tweak your idea or plan to make it more viable.